top of page

 The Wizards' War

-The Counselor of Ashin is one of the most enigmatic characters that will be introduced in the story of The Wizards' War.
-Although not apparent, Uthirol comes from an era that predates the foundation of Ernt-nador.
-And at this moment when evil rises under the guise of the Master of the Shadow Wizards, the old advisor will seize the opportunity to unveil the secret of the one who has been dormant for many eras and times.
-The time to reveal all the secrets had finally come after a hundred lifetimes of waiting.
-Just as it was time to bring back his old master to life.
-All the steps had been fulfilled long ago.
+The Counselor of Ashin is one of the most enigmatic characters to be introduced in the story of The Wizards' War.
+Although he does not seem so, Uthirol comes from an Era that predates the foundation of Ernt-nador.
+At this moment, as evil rises again under the cloak of the Master of the Shadow Sorcerers, the old advisor will take the opportunity to unveil the secret of one who has been asleep for many Eras and Times.
+The time to reveal all secrets has finally arrived after a wait of a hundred lifetimes.
+Just as it was time to bring back to life his ancient master.
+All steps had long been fulfilled.
 He only needed to wait a little longer.
-His turn had come.
-The fulfillment of his destiny and the promised reward by the master were just a few events away.
+His time had come.
+The fulfillment of his destiny and the promised reward from the master were just a few events away.
 A son must return to the light and from the light bring forth darkness.
-Such a son needs to know he has a father.
-He needs to be informed.
-The father must be awakened by the son so that the darkness can envelop not one, but all the worlds.
-The time had come to conquer all the realms of men.
-And this time, the gods would not interfere, for they were all already dead.
-It was only a matter of time before he would become who he had always been.
+That son needs to know he has a father.
+He must be informed.
+The father must be awakened by the son so that darkness can cover not one, but all worlds.
+The time has come to dominate all the realms of men.
+And this time, the gods would not intervene, for they were all dead.
+It was only a matter of time before he would return to being who he had always been.

 SSSS.png